Everything You Need to Know About Law Firm Revenue

 Image shows money/revenue

 Positive revenue is obviously a good sign.
 But how do you know if your law firm’s revenue is enough to grow and scale your business?
-How does your firm’s revenue stack up against the average law firm revenue?
+And how does your firm’s revenue stack up against the average law firm revenue?

 What is the average law firm revenue?

 The concept of “average law firm revenue” is, by nature, somewhat ambiguous.
-Your firm’s revenue depends on your firm’s unique situation (more on some revenue contributing factors later).
-However, to gain insight on the average revenue for a solo law firm, we can look at how solo attorneys get compensated.
+Your firm’s revenue ultimately depends on your unique situation (more on revenue contributing factors later).
+However, to gain insight on the average revenue for solo and small law firms, we can look at how these attorneys get compensated.

 According to the 2020 Martindale-Avvo Attorney Compensation Report, the average 2019 compensation for providing billable legal services for a solo law firm was $150,000 per year.
-This compensation is down slightly from the previous year, where the average compensation for a solo practitioner was $159,000.
+This compensation decreased slightly from the previous year, where the average compensation for a solo practitioner was $159,000.

 If you’re wondering what the average small law firm revenue potential is, the same report found that lawyers who worked in-house at a small law firm earned an average of $210,000 in 2019.